-In relevant part, Johnson's complaint alleges that

-Proselect breached its duties to her, grounded in negligence or contract, by settling the case after the jury verdict without her consent.
-Although the settlement struck by Proselect inured to Johnson's immediate financial benefit -- in that it released her from liability for the amount of the verdict in excess of settlement harmed her professional reputation, her future career prospects, and caused her emotional distress.
-Johnson contends that notwithstanding the terms of her policy authorizing
+In relevant part, Johnson's complaint alleges that Proselect breached its duties to her, grounded in negligence or contract, by settling the case after the jury verdict without her consent.
+Although the settlement struck by Proselect inured to Johnson's immediate financial benefit -- in that it released her from liability for the amount of the verdict in excess of Proselect's available coverage -- she nonetheless claims the settlement harmed her professional reputation, her future career prospects, and caused her emotional distress.
+Johnson contends that notwithstanding the terms of her policy authorizing Proselect to settle a postverdict claim without her consent, it did not have an absolute right to settle where Proselect's pursuit of her meritorious posttrial motions and an appeal "would have served the substantial and compelling interest of [Johnson]."4